sandeshwar/market-pulse-frontend/server/rust_api/docs/tiingo_integration.md

    - Ensure the symbols are in the correct format
    - Check if the market is open (real-time data is only available during market hours)
    - Verify that the security is covered by Tiingo
-   - For market indices, use a dedicated market index provider instead of Tiingo
    - Remember that Tiingo only supports stocks, ETFs, and cryptocurrencies

 3. **Performance Issues**